ahmedtoba/simpleMicroserviceArchitecture_eShop/README.md

 ### Catalog Service

 **This Servcie is for CRUD Operation of the Product.
-It uses SQL Server as a Database** **User Can add product to cart**
-**Internal Diagram of Catalog Microservice**
+It uses SQL Server as a Database** **User Can add product to cart where the CatalogService publish an event in the RabbitMQ Event Bus** **Internal Diagram of Catalog Microservice**
 ![image](https://user-images.githubusercontent.com/20687611/187052091-085be62d-3710-447f-9d13-6826df0f280e.png)

 ### Cart Service

-**The Cart service is responsible for operations on the user basket such as creating a user basket, adding product to Shopping Cart**
+**The Cart service is responsible for operations on the user Cart such as creating a user Cart, adding product to Shopping Cart**
-**It Uses Redis Cache for updating and retreiving user cart data**
+**It Uses Redis Cache for updating and retreiving user cart data** **It subscribes to the event bus and when product added to cart it updates the cart info"

 ### Tools used
 - **Docker : For containerizing services**